 I was a vegetarian for the majority of my life.

-As a kid I didn’t like meat.
+As a child I didn’t like meat.
 I thought it tasted disgusting, it had a weird texture and it smelled funny.
 I’d push it around my plate, complaining about how I didn’t like swordfish/ meatballs/ chicken/ turkey/ tuna/ whatever it was my parents were serving up for dinner.
 My solution?
 I’d put the meat on someone else’s plate.
 (That or I’d scrape it into the bin, causing mom to complain that I was wasting food.)

 It’s now just over 10 years since I announced I was vegetarian, and I’ve got a new announcement: I’ve started eating meat and I like it.